approov/quickstart-android-java-retrofit/SHAPES-EXAMPLE.md

 ```
 Note, on Windows you need to substitute \ for / in the above command.

 > **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time as elapsed.
-During development of your app you can whitelist your device to not have to register the APK each time you modify it.
+During development of your app you can ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) so you do not have to register the APK each time you modify it.

 ## RUNNING THE SHAPES APP WITH APPROOV